Coroner's inquest and mesothelioma

 Will the inquest delay a funeral?

-Will a post mortem be needed?
+Will a post-mortem be needed?

-In many situations, a post-mortem is not needed if there is enough medical evidence to confirm the person had mesothelioma.
-This evidence may come from samples (biopsies) that were taken when the person was first diagnosed with mesothelioma.
+The coroner will decide if a post-mortem (an examination of the body) is needed.
+In many cases there is enough medical evidence to confirm the person had mesothelioma.
+This evidence may come from a biopsy taken when they were diagnosed.

 Existing compensation claims

 If your family member or friend was making (or had already made) a compensation claim, the coroner should be told and given the solicitors details.
 The solicitor should also be told about the death soon after the person dies.
-In most cases, the solicitor can advise and deal with the coroner on behalf of the family.

 If a solicitor has been instructed to make a compensation claim, you should speak to them before making any decisions about:

-- the inquest
+• the inquest

-- a post-mortem
+• a post-mortem

-- tissue samples.
+• tissue samples.

 Any decisions about these things may affect the claim, so always speak to the solicitor first.

 Dealing with these issues as well as the death of your loved one can be upsetting.
 You may want to get support from your GP, specialist nurse, or a support organisation.
-You can call our support line free on 0808 808 00 00.

 We also have information on coping with bereavement.